R/plotHazardRatio.R, R/plot_methods.R, R/utils.R

 increment (if positive) or decrement (if negative) by the supplied value.

 a plot of the hazard function or hazard ratio.
-For type="hazard"
+For type="hazard", a

 along with the data used to create the plots including predictedhazard